Cost of Building a Dog House

 £180

-How Much Does Building a Dog Kennel Cost?
+How Much Does It Cost to Build a Dog Kennel?

-Building a dog kennel in the UK can cost anywhere from £100-£350, depending on the size and complexity of the job.
+Building a dog kennel in the UK can cost anywhere from £100 to £350, depending on the size and complexity of the job.
 Before hiring a professional to carry out the work for you, there are a few cost-affecting factors to consider.

 The scale of your project will depend significantly on the size of your dog, as a larger dog will, of course, require a larger kennel.